The Open Door Blog

 - The number and location of homes they have built in the last 10 years;

-- A 10-year warranty history including information about the number of possessions, claims, chargeable conciliations and dollars paid out in claims; and
+- A 10-year warranty history including information about the number of possessions, claims, chargeable conciliations (a process where Tarion assesses the items on a homeowner's warranty form and decides whether they are covered under the warranty set out in the Ontario New Home Warranties Plan Act,) and dollars paid out in claims; and

-- Recognition by homeowners of a builder’s customer service as either a finalist or a winner of Tarion’s Awards of Excellence over the past three years.
+- Recognition by homeowners of a builder’s customer service as either a finalist or a recipient of Tarion’s Homeowners' Choice Awards over the past three years.

 - The neighbourhoods where they are building;